ReimaLuoma/roommate/README.md

 /// TECH STACK

-   Technologies used:
 - React
 - MongoDB
 - AWS (Amplify, Lambda, API Gateway, Cognito)

 /// WORKED CURRENTLY:

 - Documentation
 - Unit testing

 /// IMPROVEMENT IDEAS:

-    - Normal user to have admin rights
+Normal user to have admin rights
 - Resources to manage own library and loans
 - Way to access friends library for browsing

-    - More quick filter options
+More quick filter options
 - Language
 - Subtitles
 - Release Year
 - Custom duration range

-    - More robust search bar
+More robust search bar
 - include section for actors
 - movie collections

-    - Add books and music sections
+Add books and music sections

 /// ABOUT

 This site is a project for personal usage and part of my CV.
 This is not commercial product.

 All the movie data comes from TMDB.
 This product uses the TMDB API but is not endorsed or certified by TMDB.
+More about TMDB at https://www.themoviedb.org/